tanausu-dpa/hanlert-tic/docs/Manual/installation/index.rst

    Run ``make clean`` in order to remove the compiled objects, modules, and excutable, or run ``make clean_obj`` to remove the compiled objects and modules.

+..
+[1] While at some point there was support for OpenMP, significant structural changes have rendered the OpenMP inneficient at best (with PRD), and wrong at worst.
+Support for OpenMP will come back in a future version.